Vietnam.vn - Nền tảng quảng bá Việt Nam

 Talk to a health professional

-While flushing while running is usually harmless, you should still discuss it with a medical professional, especially if you're a new runner.
+While flushing while running is usually harmless, you should still discuss it with a medical professional, especially if you're new to running.
 If you have other symptoms like diarrhea, wheezing, hives, or difficulty breathing, it could be a sign of a more serious condition.

 Runners should also consider whether they experience flushing in other situations.
-Does it get worse when they eat certain foods or if they drink alcohol?
-Take all of this into consideration and consult a health professional.
+Does it get worse when they eat certain foods or drink alcohol?
+Take all of this into account and consult a health professional.

 If facial flushing lasts more than half an hour after exercise, or goes away and comes back later in the day, it could be a sign of rosacea.
 If so, the condition is treatable.